The Marriage Ceremony

 The first is a declaration that you are free to marry.

-The second includes the words by which you accept each other as husband and wife.
+The second includes the words by which you accept each other as husband and wife; husband and husband or wife and wife.
 There are choices as follows:

 "I do solemnly declare that I know not of any lawful impediment why I..........may not be joined in matrimony to............"